AgoraIO/agora_doc_source/en-US/markdown/Remote Desktop & Control/start_control_windows.md

 <div class="alert info">
 Every user who joins the channel must have the following:   <ul><li> App ID: The unique identifier assigned to your app by the Agora service.
 You can generate an app ID for your project in <a href="https://console.agora.io/">Agora Console</a>.</li><li> User ID: The unique identifier of a user.
 You can set your own user ID.</li></ul>
 </div>
-4. The controlled side sends a screen-sharing stream, whereas the host side receives the screen-sharing stream.
+4. The controlled side sends a screen sharing stream, and the host side receives the screen sharing stream.
-5. The host side sends a remote control message, whereas the controlled side receives the remote control message and acts accordingly.
+5. The host side sends a remote control message, and the controlled side receives the remote control message and acts accordingly.

 ## Prerequisites